 - Short necks

-- Dull, aching pain in the posterior occiput and the neck
+- Dull pain in the neck and posterior skull

 - Episodic neck stiffness